Richard Brooks: Death

+Legacy

 Brooks was one of the relatively few filmmakers whose careers bridged the transition from the classic studio system to the independent productions that marked the 1960s and beyond.
 He was also among the postwar writer-directors who made some of their best films as they struggled to break free of industry censorship.
 His legacy is that of a filmmaker who sought independence in a collaborative art and tried to bring his own vision to the screen.